flamerten/ESP32S3-Alarm-Clock-PCBA/README.md

 ## Schematic
 [Schematic Folder](./PCB/Schematic/)

 The current schematic inlcudes some observations that I have made.
-For instance, I heard a high pitche wine from the switching regulator section, and that I could have added a switch to cut power to the whole board.
+For instance, I heard a high pitched noise from the switching regulator section, and that I could have added a switch to cut power to the whole board.

 ## Additional Notes